-Michael Chen is a Director of GLP Holdings L.P.
-He is the Managing Director of HOPU.
-Mr Chen has more than 15 years' experience in the real estate and finance industries with extensive experience in investment, operations, asset management and fund management in China and Singapore.
-Prior to joining HOPU, Mr. Chen was General Manager (North China) of Perennial Holdings, responsible for the investment, development and asset management of projects in China.
+Michael Chen sits on the Board of GLP.
+He is Managing Director of HOPU.
+Michael has more than 15 years' experience in the real estate and finance industries with extensive experience in investment, operations, asset management and fund management in China and Singapore.
+Prior to joining HOPU, he was General Manager (North China) of Perennial Holdings, responsible for the investment, development and asset management of projects in China.
 He was previously with Ping An Trust and CapitaLand where he had various positions in investment, asset management, operations, private fund and REIT management.
 He received his Bachelor of Business Management from Singapore Management University.